Hannes Kolehmainen: Biography

 Kolehmainen, a devoted vegetarian and bricklayer by trade, was from a sportive family from Kuopio – his brothers William and Tatu were also strong long-distance runners.

-Tatu competed in two Olympics and finished 10th in the Marathon in 1920.
+Kolehmainen won the 1911 British AAA Championships 4 miles title at the 1911 AAA Championships.

 Hannes was one of the stars of the 1912 Summer Olympics in Stockholm, winning three gold medals.
 His most memorable was the one in the 5000 m.
 In that event, he ran a heroic duel with Frenchman Jean Bouin.
 After leading the field together for most of the race, Bouin was only defeated by Kolehmainen in the final metres, in world record time.
 In addition, Kolehmainen won the 10,000 m and the now-discontinued cross country event.
 With the Finnish team, he also obtained a silver place in the cross country team event.

 Kolehmainen's sportive career was interrupted by the First World War, but he remained an athlete to be reckoned with, although his specialty had now shifted to the longer distances, especially the marathon.
 At the first post-war Olympics in Antwerp, he won the gold medal in this event.
 He would also enter the Olympic marathon in 1924, but did not complete that race.

 By then, Kolehmainen had found a worthy successor in Paavo Nurmi.
 Together with Nurmi, as the final link in the torch relay, he lit the Olympic Flame at the 1952 Summer Olympics in Helsinki.
 He died in that same city, fourteen years later.